Head Coach Matt Luke and Players Met with Reporters Tuesday

 Freeze on the 2017 Ole Miss Football Signing Class

 Freeze Transcript on the Hiring of Phil Longo and Wesley McGriff

 Rebel Assistant Coaches Pleased with Progress

-Since returning to Oxford in 2012, Luke has helped the Rebels earn a bowl berth and increase their win total each year, culminating with a 10-3 record and Sugar Bowl victory to cap the 2015 season.
+Since returning to Oxford in 2012, Luke has helped the Rebels earn a bowl berth in four seasons, including a 10-3 record and Sugar Bowl victory to cap the 2015 season.